Best Times to Buy Carpet

 The Holiday Season

 Kids are out on winter break.
 Many people are traveling.
 Money is tight after buying Christmas and Hanukah presents.
 People are stressed out and decorating to have family and friends over; the last thing they want to do is clear out their home to have carpet installed.
-Some salesman may be desperately looking for a Christmas bonus from commission on your sale.
+Some salesmen may be desperately looking for a Christmas bonus from commission on your sale.
 This is when the biggest savings happen.

 Best time to shop: December 21 to January 14.